EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.microlensing.md

 ### astro.microlensing.shapiro_delay

-Calculate the Shapiri time delay approximation (beta>ThetaE) Package: AstroUtil.microlensing Description: Calculate the Shapiri time delay approximation assuming the angle between the lens and the source is much larger
+Calculate the Shapiri time delay approximation (beta>ThetaE) Package: AstroUtil.microlensing Description: Calculate the Shapiri time delay approximation assuming the angle between the lens and the source is much larger than the Einstein radius.